 Since 2015, Colombia has suffered from both the El Niño and La Niña weather phenomenon, with many departments severely affected by the water shortage and extreme rainfall.

-Always check the weather forecast before you go to stay informed of travel warnings to certain areas and stay up-to-date with periods of extreme weather conditions.
+Always check the weather forecast before you go hiking or outdoors to stay informed of travel warnings to certain areas, and stay up-to-date during periods of extreme weather conditions.

 At higher altitudes, such as when traveling around Bogota, the weather can change dramatically, and temperatures are usually much cooler the higher the altitude.
 Make sure you pack a warm layer even if you are traveling to Colombia during warmer months.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Everything travelers need to know about altitude sickness, travel health, diseases, and vaccinations before a trip to Colombia.